First a word about most church mission statements.

 Every time.

-When you have a multiple choice mission statement, the church will relegate disciple-making to the level of irrelevance. @billtb Click To Tweet
+When you have a multiple-choice mission statement, the church will relegate disciple-making to the level of irrelevance. @billtb Share on X

-And though the church may couch everything it does in terms of “mission,” the energy will go into creating a great worship service and in providing service ministries.
+Though the church may couch everything it does in terms of “mission,” the energy will go into creating a great worship service and providing service ministries.

 “But those ministries make disciples, right?”